 Transporting Your Kayak

-You should think about how you’re going to take your kayak with you.
+You should think about how you will take your kayak with you.
 Kayaks can weigh a lot, typically around 35 pounds (15.9 kilograms) to more than 120 pounds (54.
 4 kilograms), depending on the type of kayak you have and its main material.
 Fishing kayaks, with their bells and whistles, tend to be heavier than comparable regular kayaks.

 We know what you’re thinking: lifting these kayaks will not be fun.
 It will be backbreaking to lift something this heavy over your head and then put it on your vehicle.
 It also gets more difficult if you have a taller vehicle.